 When you have low-quality data, your marketing teams are scared to inject more data-based personalization into your marketing campaigns.
 They don’t want to damage the company’s reputation.

 Your sales teams are affected too.
 Low-quality and missing data means that they lack the critical context that they need to speak directly to the biggest concerns of your prospects and customers.
-This directly leads to lower sales.
+This directly leads to lower sales and poor quality analysis.

 Further, low-quality data negatively impacts lead scoring, which hinders their ability to effectively segment and categorize prospects so that they can engage with them in a way that will resonate with them.

-Here are 5 of the top reasons why all companies should normalize their customer data.
+Here are 5 of the top reasons why all companies should normalize their customer data in some form.

 1. Identify Duplicate Data